MoldyMacaroniX/dashword.net/_src/posts/trigger-improvements.md

 # Move Trigger

 Last for today will be the move trigger.
 There is just so much potential for it, but I'll cover just one improvement.
 If you've ever tried to use move triggers with rotate triggers, you know it can be a nightmare.
-Just look at Jezor's [Most Tedious Effects In GD](https://youtu.be/QuIeQwK32NI) video to see the hundreds of triggers used for an effect using the two types of triggers.
+Just look at Jezor's [Most Tedious Effects In Geometry Dash](https://youtu.be/QuIeQwK32NI) video to see the hundreds of triggers used for an effect using the two types of triggers.

 The reason move and rotate triggers don't work well together is because all their movements stack on top of one another.
 This stacking is actually incredibly useful for the most part, but this is one time where it's a hindrance.
 To paint a clearer picture, if you have an object rotating around a target and you use the "use target" option in the move trigger to move the object towards the target, the object will miss the target.
 While the object moves, the rotate is still in effect and effectively offsets the object to where it's no longer heading in the right direction.